 Every month I meet with 25+ Logistics leaders and decision makers.
 I always have one question for them: What is impacting your bottom line?

-According to a study by the Harvard Business Review, customers who had the best past experiences spend 140% more compared to those who had the poorest past experience.
+According to a study by the Harvard Business Review, customers who had the best past experiences spend 140% more compared to those who had the poorest experience.

 Although in a different industry, Cyzerg is also exposed to the same “race to the bottom” price competition.
 Regardless, we’ve been able to thrive and avoid competing in price by differentiating in many ways – including crafting a great customer experience.